asm-products/groupletter-io/README.md

 - `npm install`
 - `bower install`
 - `gulp`
-- Setup [environment configuration](http://laravel.com/docs/5.0/configuration) file `.env`.
-See `.env.example`.

-During development, run `gulp watch` on your local machine.
+- `gulp watch` while developing

-You can now visit the site locally and login with admin@groupletter.io / admin
+You can now visit the site locally (depends on your Homestead settings) and login with admin@groupletter.io / admin

 ## Group curated newsletters.